Hypaethral/javascript-projects/environment-setup/environment-setup.md

 `yarn add webpack`

+It might take a minute or so to complete.
 This command seems to create two things: a node_modules folder, for housing your project's libraries, and a yarn.lock file, mentioned earlier as a means of locking down version dependencies and being awesome.

 However, remember the analogy of package managers to atoms of grocery items?
 Do yourself a quick peek into the node_modules folder, I'll wait.